How To Find Out Which Collection Agency You Owe

 Ask the Original Creditor

 Sometimes, the original creditor may still own the debt in question.
 If that’s the case, they can provide a debt validation letter that proves they are the legal owners of the debt.
-The letter includes how much you owe, and other important details.
+The debt validation letter includes how much you owe, and other important details.

 However, if it sold or transferred to a third-party debt buyer, the original creditor may or may not be able to point you in the right direction.
 In fact, they may not be willing to discuss the debt with you at all.
 If that’s the case, you’ll need to use other tactics to find the correct debt collection agency.